What is an SSD in Laptop?

 Also Read: Touchpad not working in Laptop

-What kinds of SSD are there?
+What kinds of SSDs are there?

 Some kinds of SSDs are:

-NVMe SSDs- The non-volatile memory express (NVMe) interface is used by these SSDs.
+NVMe SSDs- The nonvolatile memory express (NVMe) interface is used by these SSDs.
 This makes it faster for data to move from client systems to solid-state drives over a PCIe bus.
-NVMe SSDs are made for high-performance nonvolatile storage and work well in places with a lot of demands on the computer.
+NVMe SSDs are made for high-performance, nonvolatile storage and work well in places with a lot of demands on the computer.

 NVMe-oF- The NVMe over Fabrics protocol lets a host computer and a target solid-state storage device send and receive data.
 Data can be moved with NVMe-oF using Ethernet, Fibre Channel, or InfiniBand.